 The variant, which was first detected in India in October 2020, is now present in more than 50 countries and is surpassing other strains causing infections, according to the World Health Organization (WHO).
 Earlier this month, the global health body declared it as a “variant of global concern”.

-Various researches have shown that the Pfizer, Moderna and AstraZeneca vaccines are effective against B1617.
+Various pieces of research have shown that the Pfizer, Moderna and AstraZeneca vaccines are effective against B1617.

-However, most countries, unfortunately, are lagging far behind in vaccinating their people as global inequity in vaccine supplies and distribution persists.
+However, unfortunately, most countries lag far behind in vaccinating their people as global inequity in vaccine supplies and distribution persists.

 This means a higher chance of B1617 creeping into countries previously minimally affected by Covid-19, Professor Dale Fisher, chair of the WHO’s Global Outbreak Alert and Response Network, was quoted as saying.